 - Use an accurate Payment Descriptor on your merchant account.

 - Employ best practices for card-not-present and card-present charges.

 - Use a reputable payment processor with seller protection and fraud detection features.

 - Respond to customer complaints and issues.

 - Post a clear return policy in-store, on receipts and websites.

-- Record pertinent information for every sale.
+- Record pertinent information for every sale with mobile forms.

 - Use a chargeback protection service to verify transactions.